randsleadershipslack/documents-and-resources/incident-process.md

 * This is what I decided in terms of consequence.
 In the case of a non-ban action, explain the terms of Do Not Contact, Strikes, Etc.
   * For strikes, members will be alerted to the strike policy and the number of current strikes.
   * For Do Not Contact, members will receive the period when they can not contact member(s).
-  * For Temporary Suspension, members will receive the time period when they can not be a part of RLS.
+  * For Temporary Suspension, members will have their account deactivated.
+After the suspension period, members can reapply for membership.
+Their applications will be considered on a case by case basis.
   * Members will receive the content above for Permanent Suspension and then be permanently removed from RLS.

 When the conversation with the accused member is complete, the Administrator will share the following with the reporting member: